Table Of Contents

 The best cloud cost solutions have capabilities for detecting and alerting you to cost anomalies.
 You can also set them to notify the right person or team in your company as soon as they detect abnormal metrics.
 Your team can then act quickly to prevent going over your cloud budget.

 AWS introduced tagging to help companies put context around their cloud spending.
-In reality, developing a perfect tagging strategy at scale is almost impossible based on feedback we receive from customers.
+In reality, developing a perfect tagging strategy at scale is almost impossible based on the feedback we receive from customers.

 Yet, if your AWS strategy isn’t perfect, you won’t be able to calculate your cloud costs with accuracy.
 Without reliable cost and usage insights, you wouldn’t know who, when, where, or what is driving your cloud costs — thus, what cost center to optimize.